ncovercash/MaterializeBot/README.md

 * `JSHINT_LOCATION` - location of the jshint binary
 * `STREAM_CONTEXT["http"]["timeout"]` - timeout to wait on HTTP requests.
 * `UNFILLED_TEMPLATE_REGEX` - regex to match an unfilled issue template
+* `BOT_ISSUE_FOOTER` - footer left at the bottom of each issue.
+Default contains attribution to me and a bot notice.

-Any other blocks of text, such as "I'm a bot, bleep bloop" can be modified with a basic find command.
+Any other blocks of text can be modified with a basic find command.

 ## Additional files: